-This gives the definitive solution of an old problem stated by Kolmogorov~\cite{K} in the 1950's (see~\cite{Arak and Zaitsev} for the history of this problem).
-We have to mention that the rate of approximation is much better than the rate of approximation in \tc{the well-known} Berry--Ess\'een theorem.
+This gave the final solution to the long-standing problem stated by Kolmogorov~\cite{23} in the 1950's (see~\cite{3} for the history of this problem).
+Note that the rate of approximation in~\eqref{eq15} is much better than the rate of approximation in the well-known Berry--Ess\'een theorem.
 Moreover, the distribution~$F$ is {\it arbitrary}, no moment type assumptions are imposed.
-In addition, this result is in a natural sense \tc{un-improvable} (see~\cite{Arak and Zaitsev}, Chapter~VIII).
+In addition, this result is in a natural sense unimprovable (see~\cite[Chapter~VIII]{3}).

 Below we will use the condition